teloxide/teloxide/CODE_STYLE.md

 ## `must_use`

-Always mark a functions as `#[must_use]` if they don't have side-effects and the only reason to call them is to get the result.
+Always mark functions as `#[must_use]` if they don't have side effects and the only reason to call them is to get the result:

 ```rust
 impl User {